-- Together with the DPO/SIRO providing support and guidance to the Council to ensure that staff are aware or their responsibilities and obligations under data protection legislation; - Contributing to the development, implementation and maintenance of the Council's information governance and data protection functions and responsibilities; - Identifying and monitoring risk in DPIAs; - Ensuring privacy notices, retention schedules and information asset registers are being updated and complied with; - Assisting in the review of information governance policies; - Assisting in analysing incidents, determining when there has been a data or cyber security breach.
+- Together with the DPO/SIRO provide support and guidance to the Council to ensure that staff are aware or their responsibilities and obligations under data protection; - Developing, implementing and maintaining the Council's information governance and data protection functions and responsibilities alongside the Data Protection Officer: - Completing, reviewing, Identifying, monitoring, and advising on data protection risks in DPIAs; - Ensuring privacy notices, retention schedules and information asset registers are being created, maintained and complied with; - Reviewing of information governance policies; - Personal data breaches; investigating, analysing risks, advising on mitigations, deciding on notification requirements; - Providing Information governance and UK GDPR/DPA advice and guidance to all staff and departments of the Council; - Ensuring the required legal documentation is in place when the Council uses a data processor to process personal data on the Council's behalf.
+This includes data processing agreements and schedules of processing activities for contracts, and data sharing agreements for controller-to-controller sharing.